-Suspension - you did not meet the requirements during your 'warning' term.
 You are not eligible for financial aid; which includes most financial aid programs, including federal/state grants, student loans, and federal work study.
-You are eligible for the Board of Governor's (BOG) fee waiver, if otherwise eligible (subject to change pending state legislative action).
+You are eligible for the California College Promise Grant (formerly known as the Board of Governor's Fee Waiver), if otherwise eligible (subject to change pending state legislative action).

 Probation - you filed an appeal and it was approved.
-You are on 'probation' based on your approved appeal
+You are on 'probation' based on your approved appeal.
+You are eligible for financial aid (if otherwise eligible) during the current term only.